 The instructions said to take one tablet upon take-off, and one tablet every 2 to 4 hours throughout the flight.
 Easy enough.
 I did that.

-I slept well on the flight and arrived in Paris, waiting to feel my usual jet-lag dizziness.
+I slept well on the flight and arrived in Europe, waiting to feel my usual jet-lag dizziness.
 I was surprised when I didn’t, and even more surprised when I was able to get through the whole day feeling fine.

 In fact, I felt fine the rest of the week.
 Maybe it was just a coincidence.